 Our sense of smell is linked with memory and emotions.
 Exploring smells help individuals to understand the world around them.

-There are an array of smells to explore: earthy, tangy, refreshing, floral, fruity, spicy, citrus, sweet, crisp, fresh, perfumed, clean, antiseptic, aromatic, bitter, burnt, comforting, damp, delicate, earthy, eggy, evocative, fishy, fresh, fragrant, floral, fruity, heady, musky, musty, refreshing, salty, savoury, sharp, smoky, soapy, sour, sweet and woody.
+There are an array of smells to explore: antiseptic, aromatic, bitter, burnt, comforting, citrus, clean, crisp, damp, delicate, earthy, eggy, evocative, fishy, fresh, fragrant, floral, fruity, heady, musky, musty, perfumed, refreshing, salty, savoury, sharp, smoky, soapy, sour, spicy, sweet, tangy and woody.

-Explore natural items such as herbs and spices, fruit and vegetables and scented edible flowers such as rose petals and lavender.
+Explore natural items: herbs and spices, fruit and vegetables and scented edible flowers such as rose petals and lavender.

-Explore artificial products such as essential oils, scented creams & soaps, diffusers, joss sticks, scented bags, soaps, pot pourri and unlit scented candles.
+Explore artificial products: essential oils, scented creams & soaps, diffusers, joss sticks, scented bags, soaps, pot pourri and scented candles.

 Liven art and craft activities by adding a few drops of essential oils, fresh herbs such as mint or lavender or dried spices to homemade playdoh.

 Make a potion.
 Take a paint palette or cupcake baking tray and fill it with items that smell.
-You could theme them by colour E.g. A yellow themed potion may include grated lemon zest, yellow food colouring, sweetcorn, bananas, raw potato, edible flowers such as sunflowers and marigolds, spices like turmeric and cumin, yellow split peas and lentils.
-Provide a cup or jar for the potion to be mixed in along with egg spoons, teaspoons, a pair of tweezers or tongs to encourage fine motor skills.
+You could theme them by colour e.g., a yellow themed potion may include grated lemon zest, yellow food colouring, sweetcorn, bananas, raw potato, edible flowers such as sunflowers and marigolds, spices like turmeric and cumin, yellow split peas and lentils.

-The potions could be friendship potions, Harry Potter spells...the imagination is the limit!
+The potions could be friendship potions, Harry Potter spells, superhero potions...the imagination is the limit!

-*It is important never to force stimuli upon an individual.
-At any point if they are showing signs that they are not enjoying the experience stop immediately.
+If at any point the sensory explorer shows signs that they are not enjoying the experience stop immediately.

 Ideas to Stimulate the Auditory System

-Play musical instruments such as recorders, blow whistles and party blowers.
-Hum, whisper and use silly voices.
-Explore volume and use of headphones.
+Play musical instruments: blow whistles and party blowers, hum, whisper and use silly voices.
+Experiment with volume and use of headphones.